VC deal flow management strategies and best practices

 If centralizing data is the first step in optimizing your deal process, the next is making sure that when one person receives important information, it can be accessed by anyone connected to the deal.
 Relationship intelligence platforms eliminate data silos so everyone on your team can stay up to date while retaining granular privacy controls so others can remain on a need-to-know basis.

-The same data silos that thwart nurturing connections are also walls between your team and new deal opportunities.
-Efficient knowledge-sharing helps your team move in harmony so they can do complementary—rather than overlapping—work.
+The same data silos that thwart your ability to nurture connections are also walls between your team and new deal opportunities.
+Efficient knowledge-sharing helps your team move harmoniously to do complementary—rather than overlapping—work.
 Utilizing every avenue in your professional network to drive toward your next deal requires that your team understands who owns what.

-With a relationship intelligence platform built for deal flow management you can more easily collaborate on:
+With a relationship intelligence platform built for deal flow management, you can more easily collaborate on the following:

 • Sourcing introductions within your CRM without accidentally overreaching and connecting with a prospect someone else is already working with.